ShellShoccar-jpn/kotoriotoko/README.md

 Complete Public-Domain Software (CC0)

 It means that all of the people can use this for any purposes with no restrictions at all.
-By the way, I am fed up the side effects which are brought about by the major licenses.
+By the way, We are fed up with the side effects which are brought about by the major licenses.